Sunday May 5:

 Arnhem - Willemstad

-Boarding for this new holiday takes place between 16:00 and 18:00 in Arnhem.
+Embarkation for this new holiday takes place between 16:00 and 18:00 in Arnhem.
 We will weigh the anchor during dinner and sail to Willemstad.
 This evening and for the rest of the cruise the musician will provide some extra conviviality on board.

 Willemstad - Dordrecht - Rotterdam

-Willemstad, situated on the Volkerak and the Hollands Diep waterways is the first port of call on this holiday.
+Willemstad, situated on the Volkerak and the Hollands Diep waterways is the first port of call on our journey.
 The star-shaped defences of the town are still fully intact and have for many years protected the Mauritshuis and the Koepelkerk (Dome Church).
 We continue our journey to Dordrecht.
 You can walk right into the centre from the landing stage.
 The city is rich in unusual monuments.
 Lovely shops are sometimes hidden behind beautiful facades.
 During dinner we’ll sail on to Rotterdam where we stay overnight.

 Rotterdam - Gouda